Skip to main content

 Certain payments, including low-value transactions, recurring payments, trusted beneficiaries, secured corporate payments, and low-risk payments, may be exempt from SCA.
 Payment service providers can request exemptions, subject to the cardholder’s bank approval.

-How Merchant Advisory Service (MAS) Can Help
+How Merchant Advice Service (MAS) Can Help

 Understanding and implementing Strong Customer Authentication (SCA) under PSD2 is crucial for businesses in the payments market.
 PSD2 requires financial institutions and service providers, including Payment Initiation Services (PIS) and Account Information Services Providers (AISP), to adopt rigorous security measures.
 This not only protects bank account data but also promotes a safer financial services environment.